KYLChiu/KYLChiu.github.io/_pages/about.md

 ---
 ---

 Hi!
 I'm a Python/C++ quantitative developer with interests spanning across software engineering, mathematics and finance.
-I completed a bachelors degree in Mathematics from Warwick University and a masters degree in Mathematical and Computational Finance from Oxford University.
+I completed a bachelors degree in Mathematics at Warwick University and a masters degree in Mathematical and Computational Finance at Oxford University.

-Stay tuned for occasional rants about the joys and frustrations of Python and C++.
-You'll hear about how Python makes development a breeze compared to C++, and how C++ usually runs circles around Python in terms of speed (thanks, GIL!).
-And don't be surprised if I occasionally (or should I say stochastically) dive into a topic related to volatility.
+Stay tuned for occasional rants about the joys and frustrations of using Python and C++.
+You'll hear about how Python makes development a breeze, or how C++ usually runs circles around Python in terms of speed (thanks, GIL!).
+And don't be surprised if I occasionally (or stochastically) dive into a topic related to volatility.

 A short Python puzzle to get us acquainted:
 ```python